AdamJelley/aligning-agents-like-llms/index.md

 ## Conclusion

-We demonstrated that the modern LLM training procedure can be used to reliably align agents to perform desired behaviors in complex environments.
-These behaviors would be difficult to achieve with any one stage of training alone.
-Our analysis shows that many of the recent developments in the current procedure for training LLMs can also be applied and have similar benefits for training agents.
+Our proof-of-concept demonstrates that the modern LLM training procedure can be used to train agents to reliably perform desired behaviors in complex environments.
+This provides evidence for our position that many of the recent developments in training LLMs could be applied to agents to achieve similarly impressive models.
+However, there are many more aspects to investigate, which we believe will open up many exciting avenues of research in the coming years.
+Therefore, we call for enhanced communication and collaboration between the LLM and decision-making agents communities to enable shared insights, and provide a path towards more general and reliable agents for real-world applications.

-Check out the full paper for more details: [https://arxiv.org/abs/2406.04208](https://arxiv.org/abs/2406.04208)
+Check out our paper for more details: [https://arxiv.org/abs/2406.04208](https://arxiv.org/abs/2406.04208)

 And a big thank you to [Ninja Theory](https://www.ninjatheory.com) for enabling this research as part of [Project Paidia](https://www.microsoft.com/en-us/research/project/project-paidia/)!

 ## Citation

-If you found this work interesting, please consider citing our paper:
+If you found our work interesting, please consider citing the paper:
 ```
 @misc{jelley2024aligning,
       title={Aligning Agents like Large Language Models},